bulletmark/edir/README.md

 it executable somewhere in your path.

 Edir runs on pure Python.
 No 3rd party packages are required.
+[Git](https://git-scm.com/) must be installed if you want to use the git options.

 ### EDIR_EDITOR Environment Variable